nice-digital/global-nav/README.md

 ## Upgrading to v5

 Version 5 includes updates for the summer 2022 brand refresh.
 It's mostly an internal refactor of typography and colour updates and shouldn't include any breaking API changes.

+## Upgrading to v6

+Version 6 is mostly updates of dependencies, the biggest of which was React Testing Library (from Enzyme).
+It also includes support for React 18 and Design System v5.